Loading...

 Only the following error types are retried:

-• Connection errors (for example, due to a network connectivity problem)
+• Connection errors (for example, because of a network connectivity problem)

 • 408 Request Timeout